jhumelsine/jhumelsine.github.io/_posts/2024-09-25-prompt-engineering-patterns1.md

 * A real person, living or dead, as long as there’s enough public information about that person
 * A fictional character
 * An inanimate object

+The Persona Pattern provides a lot of context for the LLM bundled in just a few words or phrases.

 To activate the Persona Pattern use phrases such as:
 * You are a _persona_ …